meltano/meltano/docs/src/README.md

 ---
 home: true
 heroImage: /meltano-logo.svg
-metaTitle: "Meltano: End to end open source DataOps"
+metaTitle: "ELT tool for open source data integration with Meltano "
-description: Meltano brings the benefits of open source and DevOps best practices to the data lifecycle by embracing DataOps.
-Meltano is your one stop destination for data integration.
+description: Meltano is your one stop destination for data integration.
+Extract-load-transform pipelines in minutes, for free.
+Bring together best in class open source data tools in a single project repo:
 installation:
   primaryAction:
     text: Get started